boltfortesla/tesla-fleet-sdk-kotlin/README.md

+# Project Title

+A brief description of what this project does and who it's for

 ![Logo](https://avatars.githubusercontent.com/u/160552401)

 # Kotlin Tesla Fleet SDK

 An implementation of the [Tesla Fleet API](https://developer.tesla.com/docs/fleet-api) in Kotlin.